PEO ACWA Introduction

 To learn more, visit the BGCAPP Project Stages page and Facts: Chemical Weapons Destruction at Blue Grass page.

-How are the chemical weapons at the Pueblo Chemical Agent-Destruction Pilot Plant being destroyed?
+How were the chemical weapons at the Pueblo Chemical Agent-Destruction Pilot Plant destroyed?

 Neutralization followed by biotreatment

-How are the chemical weapons at the Blue Grass Chemical Agent-Destruction Pilot Plant being destroyed?
+How were the chemical weapons at the Blue Grass Chemical Agent-Destruction Pilot Plant destroyed?

 Neutralization

-During the neutralization process, munitions are taken apart and the chemical agent is the mixed vigorously with hot water and sodium hydroxide, which destroys or neutralizes the agent.
-The resulting product, known as hydrolysate, is held and tested to ensure agent destruction before being shipped to an off-site treatment, storage and disposal facility for processing.
+During the neutralization process, munitions were taken apart and the chemical agent was mixed vigorously with hot water and sodium hydroxide, which destroyed or neutralized the agent.
+The resulting product, known as hydrolysate, was held and tested to ensure agent destruction before being shipped to an off-site treatment, storage and disposal facility for processing.
+Hydrolysate from decontamination activities will continue to be generated, tested and shipped during the plant’s closure stage.

 To learn more, visit the Facts: Neutralization page.